Trevardo Williams

 Trevardo V. Williams (born December 31, 1990) is a Jamaican-born former American football defensive end.
-He played college football at Connecticut, and was drafted by the Houston Texans in the fourth round of the 2013 NFL Draft.
-Williams has also been a member of the Arizona Cardinals, Indianapolis Colts, Washington Redskins, Toronto Argonauts.
+He played college football at Connecticut, and was selected by the Houston Texans in the fourth round of the 2013 NFL draft.
+Williams was also a member of the Arizona Cardinals, Indianapolis Colts, Washington Redskins, Toronto Argonauts.

-Early years
+Early life

 Williams was born in Jamaica, and moved to the United States as a child in 1999.
 He attended Central High School in Bridgeport, Connecticut, where he played high school football for the Central Hilltoppers.
 The Hartford Courant and New Haven Register named him to their all-state football teams in 2007.
 Upon graduation, Williams attended boarding school Canterbury School in New Milford, Connecticut and competed for the Saints.

 Williams was also a standout athlete for the Central High School track team.
 He finished 3rd in the 100 meters at the 2007 State Open championships with a time of 10.74 seconds.
 He finished 2nd in the 200 meters at the 2008 State Class LL Championships, with a time of 22.41 seconds.
 He was timed at a career-best time of 10.69 seconds in the 100 meters in his senior year.
 He also ran a personal best time of 21.98 in the 200 meters.